Showing posts with label temperature. Show all posts

 Note that this 1880-1920 base is not pre-industrial; temperature anomalies can be higher when using a genuinely pre-industrial base.

-The image below has a polynomial trend added that points at 3°C getting crossed on land in early 2027.
+The image further below has a polynomial trend added that points at 3°C getting crossed on land in early 2027.

 As discussed, crossing 3°C on land is important, since most people live on land and there are indications that such a rise will cause many species (including humans) to go extinct.